Olex2/help/gui/EN/tools/chemical_tools.md

-<target>Olex2 provides a variety of chemical tools.
-Here they are:</target>
+Olex2 provides a variety of chemical tools.
+Here they are:

 # Calculate CHN Analysis

 |calcCHN()|Calculates the expected values of a CHN analysis from your structure model.|